GothicII/system/README.md

 ###REQUIREMENTS

 - Microsoft Visual C++ runtime 2008 SP1 installed to run (the release version) of G2Ext.
 - Microsoft Visual C++ 2008 SP1 to compile the source code properly.
+(We are noe using MSVC 2010 :> )
 - Average/good C++ skills.
 - Python 2.7
 - Basic knowledge of reverse engineering.